mozilla/fx-private-relay/METRICS.md

 For example, to **provide the service** we store information such as:

-- The Relay user's Mozilla account, including their account email and their subscriptions.
-This is needed to forward emails from their Relay mask to their true email address, and to enable premium features.
 - The Relay email masks and phone masks created by the Relay user.
 This is needed to associate a mask with the Relay user.
+- The Relay user's Mozilla account, including their account email and their subscription level.
+This is needed to forward emails from their Relay mask to their true email address, and to enable premium features.

+One part of the providing the service is to **catch bugs**.
+When something unexpected happens, we capture the data needed to understand what happened.
+We avoid capturing data that identifies the user.
+When necessary to fix the bug, we will include a user identifier, like a database row number, that is only significant to the Relay team.

 Other information is used to **answer questions about Relay usage**: